waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **`team_composition_advisor_agent` (OPERATIONAL):** Provided the crucial new strategy for the Pokémon Tower.
 Must be used before all future major encounters.

 ### Future Agent Ideas

-- **WKG `destination_entry_point` Rule:** The `destination_entry_point` for an edge MUST correspond to the 1-indexed `entry_point` of the arrival warp on the destination map, as listed in the Game State Information.
-ALWAYS verify this before creating an edge.

 - **Shopping List Agent:** An agent that takes a list of desired items (TMs, healing items, etc.), my current money, and a list of known shop inventories.
 It would output what I can afford, the total cost, and the best location(s) to purchase everything.